jeremyrrose/record-collection/StepTwo.md

 Now run `node controllers` (or `node controllers/index.js`) in your terminal.
 You should see a list of artists.
 Radical!

-Notice how we've used `await` in two places to wait make sure we have a result before moving on.
+Notice how we've used `await` in two places to make sure we have a result before moving on.
 Keep this in mind going forward!

 Notice also that the `records` attribute for each artist is an array filled with record IDs.
 What if you wanted to include the actual info from the record document?
 You can use `.populate()` to do this.
 Change the first line of `findAllArtists` to this and run the file again:
 ```javascript